SimSortTool/SimSort-Tetrode/README.md

 ```

 ## Custom Data

-For applying SimSort to your own recordings, see `model/SimSort_Tool_Demo.ipynb`.
+If you want to apply SimSort to your own neural recordings, please check out the example notebook at `model/SimSort_Tool_Demo.ipynb`
+For a step-by-step guide, please visit 👉 [SimSortTool](https://simsorttool.github.io/)

 <!-- ## Part 1: Simulator - Generate Custom Datasets